bereanarchive/bereanarchive/common/includes/definitions.md

 purkinje cells
 : Neurons in the cerebellar cortex of the brain.

+raman spectroscopy
+: Raman spectroscopy involves shooting light from a laser into a substance and watching how the energy from the laser's photons shifts up or down based on how it interacts with molecules within the substance.
+From that data, the molecules within the substance can be inferred.

 reproductive rate
 : The average number of offspring an organism has.